distalog/cookie-override/README.md

 [hapi](https://github.com/hapijs/hapi) handler to allow static contents to set cookies by passing them as form fields.

+Use it as a `pre` handler on top of the actual static content.

 See code in the [example](example) directory for usage.

 Used by [cookie-css](https://github.com/distalog/cookie-css) for instance.